FeiLiuEM/RoseTTAFold-local-server/README.md

 # RoseTTAFold-local-server

-It is a simple local server of RoseTTAFold based on python.
+It is a simple local server of RoseTTAFold based on python and ubuntu 20.04.

 ## Requirement: